unparallel-innovation/Pagination/README.md

 * `name`: set the publication name (defaults to **collection name**; *needs to be unique, to not collide with other publications*)
 * `filters`: provide a set of filters on the server-side, which can not be overridden (defaults to **{}**, meaning no filters)
 * `dynamic_filters`: provide a function which returns additional filters to be applied (**this** is the publication; receives no other parameters)
+* `aggregate`: object describing the aggregation to be used on the publication
+    * `pipeline`: the aggregation pipeline to execute
+    * `observers`: an array of cursors.
+Each cursor is the result of a `Collection.find()`.
+Each of the supplied cursors will have an observer attached, so any change detected (based on the selection criteria in the `find`) will re-run the aggregation pipeline
+    * `schema`: a SimplSchema instance required for ObjectIDs fields of aggregation result
 * `transform_filters`: provide a function which returns the modified filters object to be applied (**this** is the publication; receives the current **filters** as an array containing the client & server defined filters and **options** as parameters)
 * `transform_options`: provide a function which returns the modified options object to be applied (**this** is the publication; receives the current **filters** as an array containing the client & server defined filters and **options** as parameters)
 * `countInterval`: set the interval in ms at which the subscription count is updated (defaults to **10000**, meaning every 10s)